Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Learning a max-min optimal allocation

 \section{Learning a max-min optimal allocation}

-Similarly to other cooperative learning schemes which operate under limited communication, we will use phased exploration, negotiation and learning.
-In contrast to previous work, we would like to order the agents, by adding an agent-ordering phase at the beginning of each epoch.
+Similarly to other cooperative learning schemes that operate under limited communication, we will use phased exploration, negotiation and learning.
+In contrast to previous work, we would like to order the agents by adding an agent-ordering phase at the beginning of the learning process.
+This makes the exploration more efficient and allows using collisions to determine the end of phases.
+This replaces the leader election process in algorithms where the leader collects the rewards.
+However, the implementation has a fixed complexity, slightly larger than the leader election protocol.

-Compared to the work of Bistritz et al. \cite{bistritz2020my, bistritz2021one} we will make the exploration phase length dependent on the collected rewards.
-This results in a near-constant exploration phase length, where the length converges to a fixed length with probability 1, so it results in shorter exploration.

-The negotiation phase where an optimal matching based on the current estimates of the rewards will use a novel distributed matching protocol based on the auction algorithm for bi-partite maximum cardinality matching, and finally, the length of the exploitation phase will not be determined a-priori, but similarly to the exploration, will use upper confidence bounds for the support of each arm for each user.